InzamamRahaman/ConstitutionalReformSuggestions/README.md

 ## Removal of First-Past-The-Post Voting
+1. Balloting should proceed using the Ranked Pairs method, also called Tideman's method, instead of First-Past-The-Post.
+The Ranked Pairs method avoids many structural defiecincies of FPTP by:
+   * Reducing the spoiler effect
+   * More precisely representing the preferences of the electorate
+   * Reducing tactical and insincere voting
+   * Encouraging a poor diverse pool of candidates
+   * Embodying incentives to discourage mud-slinging and polarized behaviours

 ## Election Frequencies and Dates
 1. General elections should held every four years on a fixed date (e.g. The third Monday in October).